kibanalytics/kibanalytics/docs/setup/README.md

 To point to the local Redis server started with Docker Compose, use the value "redis" as it is an alias to the internal Docker network Redis host.

+If NODE_ENV is set to "development", Node.js server will override REDIS_HOST value to "localhost".

 ### REDIS_PORT

 Redis server host port.